docsforadobe/after-effects-scripting-guide/docs/text/textdocument.md

 #### Description

 The Text layer's Every-Line Composer paragraph option.
-If set to false, the TextDocument will use the Single-Line Composer.
+If set to `false`, the TextDocument will use the Single-Line Composer.

 If this attribute has a mixed value, it will be read as `undefined`.